smart-fun/Amiga/README.md

 - Load the code: "r", then "intro1.s"
 - Assemble the code: "a" (no option)
 - Load the data binaries (logo, music, font): "y"
-- Run the demo: "j r"
+- Run the demo: "jr"